HIPAA Violations: Understanding the Risks and Penalties

 Check out more such common violations in this video:

-How to avoid HIPAA violation in 2023?
+How to avoid HIPAA violations?

 Employers and employees often cause HIPAA violations due to negligence.
 This negligence is often a byproduct of a lack of training on HIPAA regulations and best practices for the entire employee workforce in an organization.